Masked Gradient-Based Causal Structure Learning: Structural Equation Model with Binary Adjacency Matrix

-We now proceed to the second question.
-Recall that the observed data are generated from a distribution induced by the SEM in Eq.~(\ref{sem}).
-We may further assume a restricted ANM (see~\citet[Cond.~19]{Peters2014causal} or Appendix~\ref{sec:additional_ident}) for the data generation procedure so that the causal graph $\cal G$ is identifiable.
-Notice that the reduced SEM with functions $\tilde f_i$'s and causal DAG $\widetilde{\cal G}$ is also an ANM in the form of Eq.~(\ref{sem}) and induces the same distribution $P(X)$.
-It seems that we could conclude that $\mathcal G=\widetilde{\cal G}$ as the original SEM is identifiable.
-There is still a gap though: the reduced SEM may not fall into the class of restricted ANMs.
-Nevertheless, we can narrow down the class of functions $h_i$ in the ASEM. \begin{definition} An ASEM is called restricted if the reduced SEM according to Eq.~(\ref{newf}) is a restricted ANM. \end{definition} Appendix~\ref{sec:additional_ident} provides an explicit condition for a restricted ASEM.
-We have the following result, to the second question. \begin{theorem} Assume a restricted ANM with graph $\cal G$ and distribution $P(X)$.
-If a restricted ASEM with causal graph $\mathcal H$ induces the same $P(X)$, then $\cal H$ is a super-graph of $\cal G$. \end{theorem} \emph{Proof.} By Def.~\ref{def:restricted_asem}, the reduced SEM defined in Eq.~(\ref{newf}) is a restricted ANM with causal graph $\widetilde{\cal G}$ and has the same distribution $P(X)$.
-With the identifiability result of restricted ANMs \citep[Thm.~28]{Peters2014causal}, we know that $\widetilde{\cal G}$ is identical to $\cal G$.
-Applying Lem.~\ref{lemma1} completes the proof. { $\square$}
+We proceed to the second question.
+Recall that the observed data are generated from a distribution induced by the SEM in Eq.~(\ref{scm}).
+We may further assume a restricted ANM (see~\citet[Definition~27]{Peters2014causal}) for the data generating procedure so that the true causal graph $\cal G$ is identifiable.
+We then obtain the following proposition, with a proof given in Appendix~\ref{proofproposition1}. \begin{proposition} Assume a restricted ANM with graph $\cal G$ and distribution $P(X)$ so that the original SEM is identifiable.
+If the parameterized SEM in the form of Eq.~(\ref{scm2}) with graph $\mathcal H$ induces the same $P(X)$, then $\cal H$ is a super-graph of $\cal G$. \end{proposition}

-Thm.~\ref{thm:identification} indicates that it is possible to apply a restricted ASEM to fitting the data and obtain a super-graph of the true causal graph $\cal G$ in the original SEM.
-In practice, we can follow \citet{Hoyer2009NonlinearCausal, Peters2014causal} to choose three times continuously differentiable functions for $h_i$'s.